ChuanMeng/QPP-GenRE/README.md

 ## 3. Fine-tuning LLaMA
 Run the following command to fine-tune the original LLaMA-7B on the task of judging the relevance of a passage to a given query, on the development set of MS MARCO V1.
+For each query in the development set of MS MARCO V1, we use the relevant passages shown in the qrels file, while we randomly sample a negative passage from the ranked list (1000 items) returned by BM25.
-The checkpoints will be saved to `./checkpoint/`.
+The checkpoints will be saved to `./checkpoint/` for each epoch.
 ```bash
 python -u judge_relevance.py \
 --model_name_or_path ${LLAMA_7B_PATH} \